abuhot/rock_paper_scissors_rails/README.md

 Once you have completed the above for all three URLs,

- 1. Add links to each page to get to the other pages.
+ 1. On each page, add links to get to the other two pages (so that our users don't have to keep typing into the address bar).
+ 1. I dropped three images in the `public/assets/images` folder: `rock.png`, `paper.png`, and `scissors.png`.
+Therefore, they are available to use at [http://localhost:3000/assets/images/rock.png](http://localhost:3000/assets/images/rock.png), etc. Use the images on your pages as you see fit.
- 1. Link to Bootstrap and make it look even nicer.
+ 1. I also dropped `bootstrap.css` in the `public/assets/css` folder.
+Link to it in `app/views/layouts/application.html.erb`, and use Bootstrap styles to make everything look nicer.